 When a brand delivers great customer experience, customers are more likely to establish a positive connection and long-term loyalty towards that brand.

-Given this, most companies, including your own, spend countless hours and resources looking for ways to improve customer experience strategies.
+Given this, most companies spend countless hours and resources looking for ways to improve customer experience strategies.
 However, the customer experience is only a part of the equation.

 Every day, company representatives interact with customers and, within those interactions, your brand has the opportunity to foster customer engagement.

 Engaged customers are not only likely to purchase more over the course of the relationship, they are more likely to spread positive sentiment about your brand – essentially becoming advocates.
 Therefore, having a strong customer engagement strategy is key to long-term growth and success, and a solid program starts with the contact center.

 In his book, Igniting Customer Connections: Fire Up Your Company’s Growth by Multiplying Customer Experience and Engagement, Anthony Frawley defines customer engagement as “the actions that the customer can take, including buying, posting, tweeting, liking, following, referring, and more.”
 Engaged customers really are your brand’s best friends.

 According to Influitive, “Companies that have improved customer engagement increase cross-sell by 22 percent, drive up-sell revenue from 13 to 51 percent, and also increase order sizes from 5 to 85 percent.”
 Now, imagine the opportunity that lies within your contact center if you improve customer engagement – even incrementally.Companies that improve #customerengagement increase cross-sell by 22% & order sizes from 5 to 85%.
 Click To Tweet